turboapps/docs/building/working_with_turbo_studio/e-snapshot.md

 - **Before**: This snapshot is taken prior to installing the application and captures the state of the host device without the target application installed.

 - **After**: This snapshot is taken after installing the application and captures all changes to the host device during application installation.
-TurboStudio then computes the changes between the before and after snapshots, and inserts these changes into the configuration.
+Turbo Studio then computes the changes between the before and after snapshots, and inserts these changes into the configuration.

 Complete the following steps to use the Snapshot feature:

-1. Prepare the host device: remove the target application and all dependencies or copy TurboStudio onto a clean machine.
+1. Prepare the host device: remove the target application and all dependencies or copy Turbo Studio onto a clean machine.

 2. Capture the before image: select the Virtual Application tab on the ribbon bar and then Capture Before.
 This may take several minutes to complete.

 3. Save the before snapshot (optional): saving the before snapshot enables you to skip this step in subsequent applications from the same clean machine.
 Select the down arrow underneath Capture Before and choose Save Snapshot.
-TurboStudio automatically saves the most recently captured before snapshot; this snapshot is reset once the Capture and Diff is complete.
+Turbo Studio automatically saves the most recently captured before snapshot; this snapshot is reset once the Capture and Diff is complete.

 4. Install your application: also install any other files, settings, runtimes, and components you want to include in the image.
 Refer to Add Runtimes and Components for more information.
 If the application setup requests a reboot, save the before snapshot, then proceed with the reboot.